yanbinc2/ME_codes/README.md

 #
 (a) Abstract:

-The ME files deployed here follows following tree structure.
+The ME files deployed here follow following the tree structure.

           main